🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš€ Startup Scene + 7.8 -- 15 Montreal has a vibrant startup ecosystem with strong government support, numerous incubators, and a growing tech talent pool, though it still lags behind top global hubs like San Francisco.
+πŸš€ Startup Scene + 7.8 -- 15 Montreal has a vibrant startup ecosystem with strong government support, numerous accelerators, and a growing AI hub, anchored by institutions like Mila.
+It ranks among Canada's top three cities for startups, well above the calibration average.

-πŸ”— Blockchain & Crypto Adoption + 6.0 -- 15 Montreal has a moderate crypto scene with some blockchain meetups and startups, but regulatory uncertainty and limited merchant adoption keep it below top crypto-friendly cities.
+πŸ”— Blockchain & Crypto Adoption + 6.0 -- 15 Montreal has a moderate but growing crypto scene with several blockchain meetups and a few crypto-friendly businesses, but regulatory uncertainty and limited merchant acceptance keep adoption below leading hubs.
+It outperforms smaller cities like La Massana but lags behind early adopter locations.

 πŸš† TRANSPORTATION